 This easy Mixed Berry Jam with pectin is a thick, spreadable jam!
 It uses four berries and is the perfect balance of tart and sweet.
 This recipe can be made in a small batch or scaled into a large batch and it will be perfectly thick every time!

-I love jam on toasts, in muffins, on scones, in a trifle, baked in jam bars, in between layers of cakes, in buttercream, on yogurt, in donuts, on ice cream.
-Basically I will eat jam in any way shape or form.
-This mixed berry jam is no exception.
+I love jam on toasts, in muffins, on scones, in a trifle, baked in jam bars, in between layers of cakes, in buttercream, on yogurt, in jelly donuts, on vanilla ice cream.
+I always have a few jars alongside this peach preserves recipe, this cherry jam, and apple butter in my refrigerator.

 Table of Contents

 Ingredients for Mixed Berry Jam

 - Strawberries: Fresh, in-season strawberries make the best mixed berry jam.
 They have a lower moisture content and more concentrated flavor.
 Frozen strawberries will work.
 However, when thawed frozen strawberries make a looser jam because they release more of their juices when cooking.